What role does gas play in Germany' energy system?

-Why and when could gas deliveries be stopped?
+Why and when could gas deliveries from Russia be stopped?

 Russia and its key gas customers in Europe both insisted initially that gas trading will not be blocked by sanctions or other war-related measures, despite repeated calls from western allies to pull the plug on one of Moscow’s most important sources of income.
 However, Russia’s demand in March that gas shipments be paid in Russian roubles alarmed western importers, as it showed that the Russian government was ready to use natural gas as a tool to influence EU policymakers.
 In a joint G7 statement, leading EU governments said they would not accept a change to existing contracts that stipulate other currencies.

-As of early July 2022, Russia had cut gas deliveries to several European countries -- for example Poland, Bulgaria, the Netherlands and Finland -- citing a failure to comply with rouble payments in each case.
+As of September 2022, Russia had cut gas deliveries to several European countries -- for example Poland, Bulgaria, the Netherlands and Finland -- citing a failure to comply with rouble payments in each case.
 In May, the EU softened its stance on gas trading restrictions, leading several key customers to ultimately cave in to Russian demands and pay in roubles to keep supply stable in the short run.
-Germany has aimed to wean itself off Russian supplies almost entirely by 2024.
-But while bigger EU customers like Germany and Italy so far have not been cut off entirely, a significant reduction of flows to Germany as well as to Italy and France has raised worries the government in Moscow will ultimately also cut off its most profitable gas customers in Europe.
+Germany has aimed to wean itself off Russian supplies to a large extent by 2024.
+But while bigger EU customers so far have not been cut off entirely, a significant reduction of flows to Germany as well as to Italy and France has raised worries the government in Moscow will ultimately also cut off its most profitable gas customers in Europe.

-What would be the immediate effects of a halt to gas supplies?
+What would be the immediate effects of a halt to Russian gas supplies?

 However, BNetzA head Müller said there is a wide range of factors at play, depending on the gas cut’s exact circumstances, which makes establishing a clear shutdown schedule beforehand a very challenging task.
 “Unfortunately, it’s not possible to bring all these criteria in a clear-cut order,” he argued.
 Decisions ultimately would have to be taken on a case-by-case basis, “since the situation that prevails will be a rather individual one,” meaning the exact conditions of a gas cut are not previously known.
 Establishing an “abstract cutoff order” would not be possible even if market actors are calling for it to have greater planning security.

-Müller said in early July it remained uncertain whether Germany can reach its target to refill gas storages to an average 90 percent before winter.
-“If gas flows from Russia are lowered for a longer term in the course of the maintenance for political motivations, we have to talk seriously about savings.”
-He said in that case products and services that are not essential rank lower in the priority list.
+Müller said saving energy is key, and ultimately supply would have to be limited to certain users.
+He said in case of a shortage, products and services that are not essential rank lower in the priority list.
 “Swimming pools are not critical, nor is the production of chocolate buiscuits.”
 Hamburg’s city government said this could also require a rationing of warm water, or lowering the maximum temperature in the district heating network.
+Several cities already have introduced measures to reduce energy consumption quickly.

 Production cuts due to gas shortages could also disproportionately affect producers of energy-intensive basic materials like chemicals, steel, fertilisers or glass.
 Some industrial installations would be permanently damaged if they have to be turned off for an extended period of time.
 Company leaders have therefore warned against “dramatic” consequences of a domino effect in supply chains that could set in if their products are no longer available.
 This, they argue, would spread the damage across the economy in a way akin to the Lehman Brothers bank collapse that triggered the 2008 financial crisis.